General Policies for Students, Faculty and Staff

 - The Library Collections page contains descriptions of the scope of the Holman Library Collection (both hardcopy and digital formats) as well as selection and weeding guidelines

 Holman Library does not accept gifts of books, periodicals, CDs, DVDs or other materials at this time.
-Monetary gifts may be made through the Green River Community College Foundation.
+Monetary gifts may be made through the Green River College Foundation.

 Monetary gifts may include restrictions, providing they are pre-approved by the Director of Library and Media Services.
 Please indicate your gift is for Holman Library.